rvounik/frontend2/README.md

 # Todo

+- fix warnings in production mode (and find out how to cycle environments)
+- fix tests and add new ones for Example component
-- add example CSS Grid implementation
+- add proptypes
+- refactor fetch request into an action
+- add state manipulation (redux) to the Example component
+- extend css linting rules
+- fix issue with unused declarations (the css module imports, mostly)

 - add ARIA support for visually impaired
-- figure out how not to load everything at once but lazy load the components that werent needed initially (prpl pattern)
+- figure out how not to load everything at once but lazy load the components that arent needed initially (prpl pattern)
-- figure out how application can load/show only the components the user has access to
 - add Dockerfile so a docker image can be built and frontend can run as a docker container
 - move repository to Githost
-- figure out where the translations are loaded from

 - decide what to do with *Styleguide* (may I recommend merging into frontend?)
 - implement neon frontend (static content)
+- refactor views using CSS Grid Layout
+- figure out where the translations are loaded from
+- figure out how application can load/show only the components the user has access to
 - refactor bootstrap and remove the dependency
 - replace command flow with API calls using fetch (with proper error handling)